-Work-related stress is the reaction people have to demands which exceeds their capacity and capability to cope.
-As part of a commitment to staff wellbeing, the University wants to identify and address the causes of work-related stress.
+Work-related stress is the reaction people have to demands which exceed their capacity and capability to cope.
+As part of our commitment to employee wellbeing, we are working to identify and address the causes of work-related stress, and work with managers and staff to achieve steps to minimise the risk of high stress.
+Further details can be found in the Stress Management Policy (.docx).

 Symptoms of stress